jecisc/Microdown/doc/syntax.md

 # Microdown syntax
-The syntax covers two distict categories - inline and paragraphs.
+The syntax covers two distinct categories - inline and paragraphs.
 - Inline commands cover things like emphasis and links.
 - Paragraphs are commands that span several lines of text (lists, code examples, etc).
-We often named them Bloc level elements.
+We often named them Bloc-level elements.

 ## Basic inline syntax
-Inline syntax is about elements inside paragraphs.
+The inline syntax is about elements inside paragraphs.

 ### Text emphasis
 - **bold** is done by `**bold**` (You can get \** by `\\**`)